Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

-1) Somali IR Evaluation Corpus: holds the documents, it has 2335 Somali text documents
+1) Somali IR Evaluation Corpus: holds the documents, with 2335 Somali text documents.
+Rename this file as Somali_IR_Evaluation_Corpus
 2) Judgements: the number of documents judged against the total documents concerning the queries.
 3) queries.txt: holds the queries used 16 in total.
 4) Somali_Stop_Words.txt: the number of Somali stop words identified are in this file